PascalSchroederDE/devops_for_ai_bt/content/4chapter.md

 Now the data needs to be split to a training dataset and a testing dataset.
 The `Split Data` component provides this functionality and only needs to be connected to a data frame as input.
 Then the size of the training set can be configured, and it gives both datasets as output - training as well as testing.

 After that, every necessary step has been completed to start the training of the model.
 However, for this, a model needs to be built before.
 Because this model-building needs no input, it can be done parallel to preparing the data.
 For the model building, there are several components with different models.
 For this image classification task, a `Multiclass Neural Network` is the component to use.
+The reason for this are the ten different image categories the pictures should be assigned to.
+However, the use of such a predefined model restricts the user to one specific architecure, used framework and pretrained weights and limits the user in his flexibility.

 There, the number of hidden nodes, the learning rate, the number of learning iterations, and the momentum can be configured.
 For this example, 128 hidden layers have been used, and 100 iterations have been made.
 The learning rate, so the size of the step taken at each iteration, has been set to 0.1.
 The momentum, which is a weight to apply to nodes, has been set to 0 because there are no previous iterations to take this information from.